 - Rabih Mroué, The Fall of a Hair III, 2012

 In the last few decades, the museum’s acquisition policy has evolved in line with well-defined strategic research priorities.
 Depending on the period, the aim is to spotlight certain regions (South Africa, Middle East, Eastern Europe), as well as to make up for lost ground in certain historical artistic fields (works by female artists and photographers), and finally, to trace the evolution of photographic practices (vernacular photography, installations, post-photography).
-Finally, the acquisition of masterpieces and exceptional ensembles to enrich the collections remains a major priority (Paul Virilio collection).
+Finally, the acquisition of masterpieces and exceptional ensembles to enrich the collection remains a major priority (Paul Virilio collection).

 Modern works have made their mark thanks to a variety of acquisitions: purchases (photograms by László Moholy-Nagy, Dora Maar studio), donations (Brassaï and Eli Lotar collections), bequests (Brancusi studio), gifts (Man Ray collection).
-The Mnam’s collections are thus a benchmark for this period.
+The Mnam’s collection is thus a benchmark for this period.
 This unique status was strengthened in 2011, with the purchase of the collection of Christian Bouqueret thanks to the patronage of Yves Rocher.
 It comprises almost 7,000 representative works of French and European photography from the inter-war period.
 As and when opportunities have arisen, the department has acquired works linked to this historical period (Gaston Paris) and has strengthened its interest in photographic creation from the post-war period, centred around humanist photography (Louis Stettner, Sabine Weiss).

 The contemporary period has intensified recent efforts to purchase works that are representative of the corpora of conceptual photography from the 1970s and 1980s (Ugo Mulas, Fred Lonidier, Natalia LL) and to strive for a better representation of female photographers (Lynne Cohen, Susan Meiselas, Jo Spence).